odoo/documentation/accounting/others/reporting/main_reports.rst

         customers to pay you (fully), across all your customer invoices.
     - **Average creditor days:**
-        The average number of days it takes you to pay your suppliers (fully) across all your bills.
+        The average number of days it takes you to pay your vendors (fully) across all your invoices.
     - **Short term cash forecast:**
         How much cash is expected in or out of your organisation in the next month i.e. balance of your **Sales